 The Older Workers Benefit Protection Act :Case Study

-When companies need to layoff employees, especially those over 40, there’s a specific federal law called the OWBPA that sets the rules.
+When companies need to layoff employees, especially those over 40, there’s a specific federal law called the Older Workers Benefits Protection Act (OWBPA) that sets the rules.

 When companies need to layoff employees, especially those over 40, there’s a specific federal law called the OWBPA that sets the rules.
 Following these rules costs money upfront but protects the company from massive legal fees and lawsuits down the road.
 This case study shows a Florida company that failed to abide by the law and its requirements.